Cooking after College: The Ultimate Guide to Life after Ramen

 And if you need inspiration for your next party, try these blogs.
 They’ll be sure to give you theme and decorating ideas, as well as recipes:

 Speaking of Parties, Rada has you Covered for Holiday Gift Ideas

 Heading home for the holidays can be stressful when you have to pick out smart gifts for your friends and family.
 What could be easier than getting them something they’ll need that you also know they’ll love?
 Rada offers cutlery gift sets that make amazing gifts for the cooks in your family and your friends (who may be aspiring home cooks like you).
 Check out these options next time you’re looking for the perfect gift for the foodie in your life!

 Fundraising with Rada

 Post-college life is filled with extra-curricular activities outside work, like rec leagues, book clubs, volunteering, and community projects.
 If you’re looking for a profitable way to fundraise for your group, Rada has a simple, fun program.
 You’ll sell products people love and can use every day, and make a 40% profit.
-Learn how Rada’s fundraising program works here, and get even more fundraising ideas and information here.
+Learn how Rada’s fundraising program works here.

 You’re Well on Your Way to Being an Amazing Cook

 Learning to cook is an adventure.
 Sometimes it’s frustrating – like, smoke-detector-keeps-going-off-in-your-apartment frustrating – but it’s also super fun.
 Making your own food can teach you a lot about what you do and don’t like, and how you want to live.
 Learning to cook is taking control of a big part of your life.
 It’s major #adulting, and that feels good.
 Whenever you need a new kitchen tool or quick recipe, Rada Cutlery has your back.
 Happy cooking!